-Table 15 As sessment of key governance challenges Forest governance pillars Brief assessment Transparency, accour Public participation- community consultation is conducted before adjudication of forests and land to commercial exploration or for protection purposes.
-Government decisions have to be made within 90 days of submission of application.
-The challenge is to improve timely availability of information to give opportunity for an informed response by communities.
-Experience and several case studies (e.g. Nhantumbo and Salomao, 2009; Norfolk, 2010) have documented that this process is often not implemented according to law and regulations and some parties might use it to further their interests.
-In 2010, 548 land related conflicts were reported of which only 475 were settled.
-Due process on land acquisition aimed at preventing these conflicts.
-Transparency, accountability and Public participation Transparency - Annual reports are produced indicating land and forest allocation, the progress on development of management plans in concessions, revenue from royalties etc. Though this information can be solicited, it is not printed and distributed publically.
-A summary report is generally presented in the annual meeting of the sector, and elements presented to the Forest Forum comprising of private sector, academia and NGOs and chaired by DNTF.
-The representativeness of NGOs is generally limited, while community representatives are completely absent.
-Land use data base under construction which extends beyond the forest sector is yet to be published.
-Recently, a Land Forum was created as platform for dialogue on issues of rights and processes of rights adjudication.
-Dialogue between stakeholders on the mechanisms of operation of these fora could ensure maximum benefits, including a proactive engagement in setting the agenda of the meetings, schedule and chairing.
-The Ministry of Agriculture does not have a strategy to deal with public demand for clarification on governance of the sector.
-Accountability - Since adoption of CBNRM as one of the forest strategies, four national conferences have been organized through collaboration between government and civil society.
-This is one of the few platforms for stock taking on policy implementation lessons and challenges.
-Although there have been instances where forest authorities in the provinces were removed as a result of rampant illegal logging, this is often an internal response to the problem.
-There is no clear mechanism for the Head of Provincial Forest/Land Services to communicate with local stakeholders regarding forest resources, revenues generated and law enforcement.
-There are, nonetheless, interactions with private sector actors through their associations and some provinces such as Cabo Delgado, Zambézia and Sofala conduct ad hoc stock taking meetings.
-When communities are given the 20% royalties by the Forest authorities, there is no information on the quantity of timber extracted, total value of revenues as well as the share received by other forest dwellers.
-Stability of forest institutions and conflict management The forest sector has been stable for several years in terms of leadership, policy and clear vision and program.
-However, in the past three to four years there were successive changes in leadership, at high level and for about a year the deputy national director assume the two roles of director and deputy director.
-This affected the normal functioning and decision-making within the institution and also affected DNTF's involvement in the REDD+ process and its potential to present the issues to the wider audience within the Ministry of Agriculture.
-Quality of forest administration Forest and land administration are secured by national level institutions such as the resources assessment department and centre for land mapping departments.
-These are responsible for collecting land cover and use; monitor and map information on land allocation to various economic activities. est At provincial level collecting and collating information on use is also important.
-However, the work done in the context of REDD exposed many problems that need to be addressed in order to create a reliable information management system which can improve efficiency and effectiveness in forest administration.

-Coherence of forest legislation and rule of law

-Mozambique has good policies that devolve resources to local communities and create provisions for sustainable use of resources.
+Coherence of forest legislation and rule of law Mozambique has good policies that devolve resources to local communities and create provisions for sustainable use of resources.
 Yet, law enforcement is a stumbling block.
-The number of field officers is small (1: 50,000 km2), with limited means hence vulnerable to corruption.
+The number of field officers is small (1: 50,000 km 2), with limited means of transportation.
 At National level there is also insufficient personnel dedicated to law enforcement, including technical verification of implementation of management plans.
 There are nearly 179 concessions in the country but only 106 fulfilled legal requirements; fewer implement the management interventions and most implement minimum processing.
 There is a gap in technical staff to monitor the content and implementation of management plans beyond sporadic visits by senior staff.
-There is also need to monitor implementation of environmental management plans by the timber industries including large scale plantations.

-The average number of annual licenses issued reduced 22, but in reality the number increased in the provinces of high value timber.
-In fact, the volume harvested is nearly double what was harvested under concession regime.
-Poor law enforcement of legislation on processing requirements, classes of species that can be exported facilitates illegal exports; loss of value added and employment.
-Recently more than 500 containers of logs were intercepted in the different harbors' in Mozambique destined to China.
+There is also need to monitor implementations. rule of law species that can be exported facilitates; loss of value added and employment.
+In 2011 more than 500 containers of logs were intercepted in the different harbors' in Mozambique destined to China.
 Community delimitations and registration of land rights is undertaken generally with NGO support.
 Likewise, distribution of the 20% share depends on external institutions to support community organization processes.
 Implementation mechanisms have to be strengthened.

-Economic efficiency, equity and incentives

-The current legislation clearly defines economic, social, ecological and institutional objectives and defined strategies to achieving them.
+Economic efficiency, equity and incentives The current legislation clearly defines economic, social, ecological and institutional objectives and defined strategies to achieving them.
 All objectives are underpinned by sustainable use, ecological integrity, creation of benefits to the national economy and ensuring that forest dependent communities also benefit.
 The private sector, for example, benefit from 40 per cent reduction of royalties for wood processed in the country to promote value addition; 15 per cent of surcharge on royalties is aimed to support reforestation and enrichment of harvested areas; 20 per cent of the royalties are given back to communities.
-The legislation contains the right instruments for sustainable management, but implementation is the major drawback.

-The royalties are generally low, as they have not been adjusted for inflation since 2002.
+The legislation contains the right instruments for sustainable management, but implementation is the major drawback. equity and The royalties are generally low, as they have not been adjusted for inflation since 2002.
 For example, the highest royalties for precious species is nearly half of the value a few years ago.
-The royalty for charcoal is US\$0.3/bag of 50 Kg, being that the producer sells it at US\$1.67 to an intermediary or middlemen who sell it in bulk in Nampula city for US\$4-5.
-There is indication that both the state and the producer loose revenue for the middlemen.
-A new Law and its Regulation for Timber will soon be in place (Lei da Taxa de sobrevalorização da madeira).
+The royalty for charcoal is US\$0.3/bag of 50 Kg, being that the producer sells it at US\$1.67 to an intermediary or middlemen who sell it in bulk in Nampula city for US\$4-5.There is indication that both the state and the producer loose revenue for the middlemen.
+A new Law and its Regulation for Timber enacted in 2012 changed this situation already.

 While basic studies have been conducted for the preparation of both the draft National REDD+ Strategy and the RPP and the draft strategy, there is still need to compile and analyze information (biophysical and socio-economic) related to policies, plans, programs and intervention in the different sector that influence land use change.
 Table 16 presents a summary of the main actions and Figure 19 highlights the key outputs of the analysis.
-Appendix 2a provides summary TOR for the studies.
+Appendix 2a provides summary TOR for the studies which will be elaborated further.